developergovindgupta/move-rotate-resizer/readme.md

             sw: true,               // bottom-left resize handler
             r: true,                // rotate handler
         },
-        isHideOnResize: true,       // if true then resizer will not visible at the time of dragging so that target visible clearly

     };

 ### Note callBack function receive an props having properties